kube-rs/kube/.devcontainer/README.md

 contain only the bare necessities to get up and running with `kube-rs`.
 Customizations should be made in per-user configuration.

+## Usage

+Install the VS Code [Remote Development extension pack][remote-exts] after which VS Code should build (first use) then run the container in the background.

 ## Docker

 This configuration currently uses the parent host's Docker daemon (rather than